VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 II.
 EDUCATION

 Education is a key element of this policy.
-The University will provide education and information, as appropriate, to students, faculty, and staff to enhance understanding and increase awareness of the University’s Sexual Misconduct Policy and Complaint Grievance Procedures.
+The University will provide education and information, as appropriate, to students, faculty, and staff to enhance understanding and increase awareness of the University’s sexual harassment and other sexual misconduct policy and complaint grievance procedures.
 The University will provide sufficient, periodic training for employees and those involved in the investigation and resolution of complaints.
-Additionally, as required by Maryland state law, all University employees are required to complete at least two (2) hours of Sexual Harassment in the Workplace Prevention training six (6) months after the employee’s initial start date and every two (2) years following.
+Additionally, as required by Maryland state law, all university employees are required to complete at least two (2) hours of Sexual Harassment in the Workplace Prevention training six (6) months after the employee’s initial start date and every two (2) years following.
 The University will inform the BSU community of any mandatory education requirements, including the Sexual Harassment in the Workplace Prevention training, via the University email system and posted on the website.

 III.
 APPLICABILITY AND SCOPE